Semantic Conventions for Messaging Spans

 messaging.destination.temporarybooleanA boolean that is true if the message destination is temporary and might not exist anymore after messages are processed.Conditionally Required [12]Experimental

 messaging.operation.typestringA string identifying the type of the messaging operation.
-[13]send; create; receiveConditionally Required If applicable.Experimental
+[13]create; send; receiveConditionally Required If applicable.Experimental

 server.addressstringServer domain name if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.
 [14]example.com; 10.1.2.80; /tmp/my.sockConditionally Required If available.Stable